xapian/xapian-gsoc-proposal/proposal.rst

 .. to clearly identify that code (and keep existing licensing and copyright
 .. details intact), and to check with the mentors that it is OK to use.

 I would have to use external libraries.
 These libraries will belong to free software and be under licenses compatible with MIT/X license and GNU GPL version 2 and later.
+Few libraries that I have proposed belong to the `Mozilla Public License (MPL) version 2.0 <https://www.mozilla.org/en-US/MPL/2.0/FAQ/>`_.
+Omega already uses some libraries which belong to MPLv2 such as 'libvisio' and 'libmspub'.
+These proposed libraries are subject to change as per discussions with mentors and the community.